seqan/seqan3/doc/tutorial/alphabet/index.md

 Nucleotides are the components of (Deoxy)Ribonucleic acid (DNA/RNA) and contain one of the nucleobases Adenine (A), Cytosine (C), Guanine (G), Thymine (T, only DNA) and Uracil (U, only RNA).
 In SeqAn the alphabets seqan3::dna4 and seqan3::rna4 contain exactly the four respective nucleotides.
-The trailed number in the alphabets' name represents the number of entities the alphabet holds – we denote this number as *alphabet size*.
+The trailing number in the alphabet's name represents the number of entities the alphabet holds – we denote this number as *alphabet size*.
 For instance, the alphabet seqan3::dna5 represents five entities as it contains the additional symbol 'N' to refer to an unknown nucleotide.